xqymain/DoNotTapWhite/README.md

 # DoNotStepOnWhitePieces
 A boring open source game, Win32 project.

-I hope you can like it.
+## How to build?
+Open the `*.sln file`, then build it in Visual Studio.

+Build by Visual Studio 2017.